 Experts define it as pain that has no detectable physiological cause.

 The most common symptoms of heightened somatic awareness tend to be headaches, fatigue, painful muscles and joints, and stomach trouble.
-Some people also report memory impairment, dizziness, and breathlessness.
+Some people also

 People with heightened somatic awareness are twice as likely to experience chronic pain, and they often receive diagnoses of conditions such as irritable bowel syndrome, fibromyalgia, and rheumatoid arthritis.
 Some people may never get an accurate diagnosis, resulting in increased levels of distress.